Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 [Exsecant](#Monsters) is superb support, easily generyzing huge advantage.
 Its effect can be used to trigger the effects of other cards during the opponent’s turn, or move itself to search a Monster.
 It is only that useful in certain situations though, since Summoning it will often remove [Tuners](#Level-3-Tuners) that could be used for [Synchro Summons](#Synchro-Monsters).

-If its material is depleten, it can turn into a strong form of interruption through [Excosecant](#Monsters), which can either inherently rank up on top of Exsecant or overlay Level 6 Monsters ([Lv6 non-Tuners](#Levle-6-non-Tuners) or [Lv6 Synchros](#Synchro-Monsters)).
+If its Material is depleten, it can turn into a strong form of interruption through [Excosecant](#Monsters), which can either inherently rank up on top of Exsecant or overlay Level 6 Monsters ([Lv6 non-Tuners](#Levle-6-non-Tuners) or [Lv6 Synchros](#Synchro-Monsters)).
 This is the only Monster in the archetype with quick effect speed negation.
-With 2 materials, it can negate and banish a card just by itself.
+With 2 Materials, it can negate and banish a card just by itself.

 [Arcsecant](#Monsters) is the final Xyz evolution, and an incredibly versatile boss Monster.
-It protects all *Rubic* cards from destruction, can replenish its material through non-targeting non-destructive removal, and has a negate that bypasses negate protections (by replacing the effect instead of negating it at all).
+It protects all *Rubic* cards from destruction, can replenish its Material through non-targeting non-destructive removal, and has a negate that bypasses negate protections (by replacing the effect instead of negating it at all).

 <table>
   <tr>